rohitsinghdhnw/delta_demo/README.md

 # delta_demo
-thiis demo class for delta student
+this demo class for delta student and creat anew project and build your profile